Bilalgaming250/bilal-callsignv/README.md

 # bilal-callsignv
-Script for QBCore that lets you change tou callsign on top of the vehicle.
-This command is for police only!
+Script for QBCore that lets you change tou callsign on top of the vehicle.!

 NOTE: For this to work your vehicles should have mods that changes the callsign of the vehicle